California Adopts Statewide Emergency Water Conservation Regulations

 The Alliance for Water Efficiency has won the 2014 U.S. Water Prize in the non-profit category.
 The prestigious award is given annually by the U.S. Water Alliance to organizations that engage in sustainable solutions and advance holistic, watershed-based approaches to water quality and quantity challenges.
-The prize was announced today at the California Irrigation Institute Conference in Sacramento, California.
+The prize was presented to AWE on April 7 at the National Geographic Society Headquarters in Washington, D.C.
 Learn more here.

 There is a commonly held belief in the water industry that declining per capita usage due to water conservation is forcing rate increases to compensate for fewer units of volume billed.
 But the rate increases necessitated by conservation are actually much smaller than the rate increases that would be necessary to account for population growth in the absence of conservation.
 Learn more here.

 The G480 Water Conservation Program Operation and Management Standard is a voluntary standard that can be adopted by water providers at their own discretion.
 The G480 standard describes the critical elements of an effective water conservation program and encompasses activities undertaken by a utility within its own operations to improve water use on the supply side through distribution system management and on the demand side through customer billing and education practices.
 Learn more here.